injoin-in/improve-injoin-by-involvement/README.md

 # iii
 # improve-injoin-by-involvement

-iii(improve injoin by involvement) is currency.
+iii(Improve Injoin by Involvement) is considered as a Brand, Vision and Currency.